Tips and information for planning a trip through the US West National Parks

 Breakfast, lunch and dinner

 It is a trip “on the road”, and time is never enough.
-If breakfast is not included in your accommodation, you can stop at the petrol station which is well stocked with pastries and coffee.
+If breakfast is not included in your accommodation, you can stop at the petrol station well stocked with pastries and coffee.
 The same consideration can be made for lunch as, in the petrol stations, you will often find fast-food or hot dogs, sandwiches, salads and fruit.
 We often bought sandwiches and fruit when we stopped for breakfast or refuelling.
 In the parks, you will find restaurants, bars and fast-foods.
 For dinner, you won’t have problems as there are many restaurants.
 We looked for the best restaurant using TripAdvisor.

 Mobile Phone and wifi